Najmieh Batmanglij: Biography

-For many years she has taught at the Culinary Institute of America at Greystone in Napa Valley, California during the World of Flavors Conference.
+For many years she has taught at The Culinary Institute of America at Greystone in Napa Valley, California during the World of Flavors Conference.

+A trailblazer in introducing Iranian cuisine to American readers, Batmanglij had few precursors, aside from Maideh Mazda, who wrote a short cookbook in 1960, and Nesta Ramazani, who wrote in 1982.
+With her cookbook for children, called Happy Nowruz, Batmanglij went even further by writing for members of the Iranian American diaspora, and by sharing not only recipes, but also insights about Nowruz customs and traditions.

 Honors and awards

-On February 15, 2013, in his weekly article for the Guardian newspaper, Yotam Ottolenghi included a recipe that was inspired by a recipe in Food of Life, about which he said: "One of the most exciting cookbooks I've seen in a while, Food Of Life: Ancient Persian And Modern Iranian Cooking And Ceremonies, by Najmieh Batmanglij–I highly recommend it to anyone with an interest in Iran's glorious food culture."
+On February 15, 2013, in his weekly article for The Guardian newspaper, Yotam Ottolenghi included a recipe that was inspired by a recipe in Food of Life, about which he said: "One of the most exciting cookbooks I've seen in a while, Food of Life: Ancient Persian And Modern Iranian Cooking And Ceremonies, by Najmieh Batmanglij–I highly recommend it to anyone with an interest in Iran's glorious food culture."

 On April 6, 2016, she was the guest chef at First Lady Michelle Obama's White House Nowruz Celebration and Lunch.
-Julia Moskin of The New York Times wrote about her latest cookbook, "...Magisterial...An engrossing visual feast of modern Iran...Cooking in Iran is an essential new book" and selected it as one of The 19 Best Cookbooks of Fall 2018.
+Julia Moskin of The New York Times wrote about her latest cookbook, "Magisterial ...
+An engrossing visual feast of modern Iran...
+Cooking in Iran is an essential new book" and selected it as one of "the 19 best cookbooks of Fall 2018".

-Publishers Weekly called the cookbook, "A massive and thorough guide to Persian cuisine...terrific, reverential, and accessible."
+Publishers Weekly called the cookbook, "A massive and thorough guide to Persian cuisine ... terrific, reverential, and accessible."

-On November 5, 2018 The Washington Post published an article about her written by James Beard Award winning writer Mayukh Sen with the headline " Najmieh Batmanglij is the grande dame of Iranian cooking.
+On November 5, 2018, The Washington Post published an article about her written by James Beard Award winning writer Mayukh Sen with the headline "Najmieh Batmanglij is the grande dame of Iranian cooking.
 It’s time you knew her name."
-On November 16, 2021 Taste Makers: Seven Immigrant Women Who Revolutionized Food in America by Mayukh Sen was published by W.W.
-Norton and Co.
-One of the featured immigrant women was Najmieh Batmanglij; on the same day, Hetty McKinnon wrote a review for The New York Times with the headline "Seven Immigrant Women Who Changed the Way Americans Eat."
+On November 16, 2021, Taste Makers: Seven Immigrant Women Who Revolutionized Food in America by Mayukh Sen was published by W. W. Norton & Company; one of the featured immigrant women was Najmieh Batmanglij; on the same day, Hetty McKinnon wrote a review for The New York Times with the headline "Seven Immigrant Women Who Changed the Way Americans Eat."